SquadcastHub/Squadcast-Webhook-Connectors/README.md

 ## Authentication

 Squadcast Webhook Connectors has authentication built-in.
 Once the Node Server is up and running, an authKey will be provided.
 Users need to add `authKey` in the headers section of the Squadcast's Outgoing Webhooks.
+Eg. :

 ![image](assets/auth.png)